Codex vs Claude Code (2026): A Real Head-to-Head

 2. Official Codex Desktop App

 OpenAI’s native desktop app is no longer a thin CLI wrapper.
 It runs multiple Codex agents in parallel, organizes work by projects and threads, includes worktree support, and lets you review diffs and comment on changes.
-Available on macOS and Windows, not Linux.
+It is available on macOS and Windows, not Linux.

 The strength: it is the cleanest first-party experience and inherits everything from the CLI, including AGENTS.md and approval policies.